crawl/crawl/crawl-ref/docs/develop/levels/guidelines.md

 If a map is both big and complex, file under twisted.des.
 If a map is both plain and small, file under simple.des.

+## Guidelines for overflow temples

+Overflow temples are specific vaults used by the dungeon builder to guarantee altars to temple gods that did not get an altar in the Ecumenical Temple.
+In general these should avoid placing significant challenges (out of depth monsters) and leave the altar accessible without need for flight or blinks, as the purpose is to provide the player with a guaranteed altar.

+See the comments at the start of [crawl-ref/source/dat/des/altar/overflow.des](https://github.com/crawl/crawl/tree/master/crawl-ref/source/dat/des/altar/overflow.des) for the specific tagging scheme to use for overflow temples, either generic or devoted to particular gods.

+* If your vault places a single specific altar and is a plausible mini vault tag it `uniq_altar_GODNAME` as well as the overflow temple tags
+* Whenever possible, don't add a depth specification to such a vault.
+* If a specific monster is necessary for theme, then constrain the vault to that monster's depth.
+* If using a specific depth range, be sure that it's reasonable for your vault to include D, and start by specifying `: overflow_depth(_G)`
+* If your vault is decor (even if it does not have the decor tag, if there are no depth-appropriate monsters to fight, and no serious loot), include `: interest_check(_G)` to ensure the vault is tagged appropriately

 ## Guidelines for creating serial vaults

 Sometimes, we want flavour (or also other) vaults to be placed several times,